MicrosoftDocs/quantum-docs/articles/user-guide/program-structure.md

 }
 ```

-The [Q# libraries](xref:microsoft.quantum.libraries.overview) also provide operations that you can use in your programs, for example the Hadamard or the [`H`](xref:Microsoft.Quantum.Intrinsic.H) operation that is used in the example program.
+The Q# standard library also provides operations that you can use in your programs, for example the Hadamard or the [`H`](xref:Microsoft.Quantum.Intrinsic.H) operation that is used in the example program.
 Given a qubit in Z-basis, the `H` operation puts the qubit into an *even* superposition.
 Once in superposition, the qubit has a 50% chance of being measured as zero or one.

 ## Measuring qubits